-Within the Data Explorer, it is possible for data managers to easily add additional variables and relationships to the workbook, as they deem necessary.
-They can then simply click 'Save' at the top for this work to be there next time.
+Within the Data Explorer, it is possible for data managers to easily add additional variables and relationships to the workbook, as they deem necessary, by clicking 'add field summaries' or 'add relationship summaries.'
+They can then simply click 'Save' at the top of the page for these variable and relationship summaries to be included the next time they enter the workbook.